sourcegraph/handbook/content/engineering/search/iteration_log.md

     - 2021-01-14: Error/skipped items UI has been updated to match design
     - 2021-01-15: Search expression support in streaming.
     - 2021-01-15: Work towards progress streaming and zoekt streaming.
 Both are now unblocked for next week.
 We have a high level plan to tackle both next week.
+    - 2021-01-22: Lots of updates.
+Streaming progress, streaming zoekt per replica and search backend now only uses streaming.
+For graphqlbackend we rely on aggregating the stream.
+Streaming as a whole is functional.
+We are now fixing obvious flaws in it before turning on the feature flag.

 ### Exhaustive Search
 - **Owner(s):** Keegan